 In immigration news this week:

-This and other news from Canada, Israel, Saudi Arabia, and Spain follow in this edition of the Fragomen Immigration Update.
+These items and other news from Bolivia, Chile, India, Kazakhstan, the Netherlands, New Zealand, the Philippines, Russia, and Switzerland follow in this edition of the Fragomen Immigration Update.

 Important Updates in Immigration This Week